Click this link to register with Northwest Home Educators

 Monthly

-Print a copy of same dates transactions from Paypal and put them in treasurer’s binder behind the bank statement
+Print a copy of same dates transactions from Paypal and put them in treasurer’s binder behind the bank statement Or save electronically to Treasurer's Google drive.

 Biweekly